BD Wong: Career

 In 2008, Wong starred in the one-man show Herringbone, in which he portrayed 12 roles, at McCarter Theatre at Princeton University.
 He brought the show to the La Jolla Playhouse in San Diego the following year.
 In 2012, Wong starred in Herringbone to benefit Dixon Place in New York for two performances.
-The production, recorded live for a 2014 CD release, was his first appearance in New York of the material, timed to coincide with the 30th anniversary of the original New York production.
+The production was recorded live for a subsequent CD release.
 In 2014, Wong starred in the U.S. premiere of James Fenton's acclaimed adaptation of The Orphan of Zhao, a classic Chinese legend that has its roots in the fourth century BC, directed by Carey Perloff at American Conservatory Theater (A.C.T.).
 The Orphan of Zhao is an epic story of self-sacrifice and revenge.
 In the aftermath of a political coup, a country doctor is forced to sacrifice his son to save the last heir of a noble and massacred clan.
 The Orphan of Zhao was a co-production with La Jolla Playhouse.

 Wong announced his departure from the cast of Law & Order: SVU in July 2011, to join another NBC police drama, Awake, in which he portrayed Dr. Johnathan Lee, a confrontational therapist of an LAPD detective (portrayed by Jason Isaacs) who lived in two realities.
 Wong guest-starred in a thirteenth season episode of Law & Order: SVU titled "Father Dearest" (which aired May 2, 2012).
 In 2015, he was named Artist-in-Residence at La Jolla Playhouse.
 Wong guest-starred on NCIS: New Orleans Episode 1.13 titled "The Walking Dead" (which aired February 3, 2015), where he portrayed Navy Lieutenant Commander Dr. Gabriel Lin.

 Wong also played the enigmatic Whiterose, head of the hacker collective Dark Army, who lives a double life as Zhang, the Chinese Minister of State Security, on USA Network's Mr. Robot.
 He was credited as a recurring role for the show's second season and promoted to main cast for the third season, which debuted October 11, 2017.
 On August 13, 2017, Wong began hosting the new HLN series Something's Killing Me with BD Wong.
 The documentary explores strange and unexplainable, real medical ailments and attacks that may be gradual or descend rapidly.
 But in either case, if a cause and cure are not found immediately, these real-life patients will die.
 In 2022, Wong was featured in the book 50 Key Figures in Queer US Theatre, with a profile written by theatre scholar Esther Kim Lee.